-This scenic region offers a riot of activities for lovers of the great outdoors.
-Start your day trip or overnight getaway by dropping into the Armadale Visitor Centre to pick up free maps highlighting the 28 walk trails in the region.
+The scenic region of Armadale offers a riot of activities for lovers of the great outdoors.
+Start your day trip or overnight getaway by dropping into the Perth Hills Armadale Visitor Centre to pick up free maps highlighting the 28 walk trails in the region.
 Stroll amid the trees near Wungong, Canning or Churchman Brook dams or why not enjoy the picnic areas and walk trails near the waters of Serpentine Falls.

 Armadale's close proximity to Perth means it's perfect for self-drive day trippers.
 But with so much on offer, you may wish to stay a little longer - there are plenty of gorgeous bed and breakfasts and quaint accommodation outlets dotted throughout the area that provide many an opportunity to soak up the region's charms.